-Examination-the examination administered by the Commission on Dietetic Registration.
-The board recognizes the examination administered by CDR and the passing score set by CDR as the board's examination.
+Examination-satisfactory completion of an examination in order to be licensed is required by the Dietetic/Nutrition Practice Act.
+The board recognizes the registration examination administered by CDR and the passing score set by CDR as the board's examination.

-Incidental to the Practice of Their Profession-as specified in that profession's practice act or licensure law in the State of Louisiana as interpreted by that profession's regulatory board or agency.
+Incidental to the Practice of their Profession-as specified in that profession's practice act or licensure law in the state of Louisiana as interpreted by that profession's regulatory board or agency as referred to in R.S.
+37:3093.